How to Effectively Use User Agents for Web Scraping

 Mozilla/5.0 (Macintosh; Intel Mac OS X 10.15; rv:109.0) Gecko/20100101 Firefox/113.0

-To parse this User-Agent string and extract information, we can use Python ua_parser package which can extract user agent details from a given user agent string like so:
+For example, the above user agent string represents a Firefox 113 browser on a Mac OS X 10.15 system using the Gecko engine.
+To parse a User-Agent string and extract information, we can use Python’s ua_parser library which can extract user agent details from a given string:

 from ua_parser import user_agent_parser